h4ckyou/h4ckyou.github.io/_posts/2025-12-07-tiny-machine.md

 Moving on, when it sees a new line, the loop breaks then it does this:
 - It moves *1* into *r0* and *29* into *r2*.
 - Then it fetches the byte stored at the vm memory relative to *r2* and puts it in *r1*.
-- A syscall IO instruction is then called, in this case *r0* is *1* which refers to *write* operation
+- A syscall IO instruction is then called, in this case *r0* is *1* which refers to *write* operation.
 - So the value at *r1* is then printed to *stdout*.
 - The index *r2* is incremented by *1*, and it does the same trick that reads until it hits a new line but in this case *writes*!.